Unboxed-Software/solana-course/content/anchor-frontend.md

 - `program` - the program being invoked specified by the `programId` from the `Program` object
 - `methods` -  builder API for all APIs on the program and includes all instructions from the `IDL`
-- `instructionName` - the name of the specific instruction from the `IDL` to invoke
+- `instructionName` - the name of the specific instruction from the `IDL` to invoke.
 - `instructionDataInputs` - include any instruction data required by the instruction within the parentheses after the instruction name
 - `accounts`- list of accounts required by the instruction being invoked
 - `signers` - any additional signers required by the instruction